 Yes, you can make this a vegetarian meal by simply leaving out the chicken.
 Otherwise, follow the same recipe instructions.

-Leftovers will stay fresh for 3 to 4 days.
+Leftovers will stay fresh for up to 5 days in the refrigerator in an airtight container.
 But keep in mind that the texture of pressure cooked pasta gets softer the longer the pasta sits.
 So any leftovers you save will have a softer texture.

-Cooked pasta doesn't freeze well.
+This cooked pasta doesn't freeze well.
 The texture gets mushy when defrosted.
-Luckily, you aren't likely to have a large amount leftover so freezing shouldn't be necessary!
+Luckily, this pasta is so good that you aren't likely to have a large amount leftovers!

 An entire jar of marinara is used in this recipe to add maximum flavor.
 No one likes bland pasta!
 But if you prefer less red sauce, you can cut back on the amount of marinara and keep the rest of the recipe the same.